Michiel Van Veldhuizen

 Research

 Michiel Van Veldhuizen’s research focuses on the literature and culture of the ancient Greek world, with an emphasis on religious and intellectual history.
-His current book project, “Divining Disaster: Signs of Catastrophe in Ancient Greek Culture,” analyzes the ways in which the ancient Greeks gave meaning to such disastrous events as plagues, famines, and shipwrecks, and the lessons it may hold for a hermeneutic disaster management today.
-He has published articles and chapters on the use of abductive reasoning in deciphering oracles, on the reception of Circe’s island as a place of becoming-animal, and on the disaster agency of Poseidon in ancient thought.
+His first book “Divining Disaster: Signs of Catastrophe in Ancient Greek Culture” (Brill 2025) analyzes the ways in which the ancient Greeks gave meaning to such disastrous events as plagues, famines, and shipwrecks, and the lessons it may hold for a hermeneutic disaster management today.
+He has published articles and chapters on deciphering oracles, the reception of Circe’s island, and on sacrifice and evil.
+He is currently working on a student reader of Apollodorus’ mythography and a book on the cognitive history of guessing in ancient Greek culture.
 His research draws on such fields as semiotics, ecocriticism, and animal studies to illuminate ancient mentalities and modern receptions.
 With many years of experience as a writing consultant, he is also passionate about teaching writing at all levels.